Why don’t most investors succeed?

 For example, I own residential, commercial, industrial, and showroom properties, as well as apartments, houses, and townhouses and I own properties in a number of different geographic locations.

 So while I specialise in property, I’m diversified within that asset class.

-My point is that diversification isn’t the best way to lower risk, cultivating the skills and advantages you need to make better, smarter investing moves is.
+My point is that diversification isn’t the best way to lower risk, cultivating the skills and advantages you need to make better, smarter investing moves are.

 If you don’t learn to clear out the pervasive investing myths, you’ll run the grave risk of making poor or costly financial mistakes that could literally haunt you for the rest of your life.

-That’s why I encourage you to join me for 5 days in a month’s time Wealth Retreat where we’ll not only debunk all the myths, but teach you the investment strategies of financially elite.
+That’s why I encourage you to join me for 5 days in a month’s time Wealth Retreat where we’ll not only debunk all the myths but teach you the investment strategies of the financially elite.

-This year – for the first time I will take the risk and guarantee your satisfaction with the event – so why not find out more?
+This year I will take the risk and guarantee your satisfaction with the event – so why not find out more?

 Wealth Mistake #6: Having no clear, written investing criteria to use to evaluate investment opportunities.

 “Investment criteria” are the specific guidelines you have for what makes a good investment for you.